brazillierjo/wallet/README.md

 ## GitHub Actions

-Le projet utilise GitHub Actions pour l'automatisation du déploiement.
-Un workflow est configuré pour déployer automatiquement l'application sur un VPS lorsque des modifications sont poussées sur les branches `main` et `dev`.
-Le déploiement inclut :
+The project uses GitHub Actions for deployment automation.
+A workflow is configured to automatically deploy the application to a VPS when changes are pushed to the `main` and `dev` branches.
+The deployment includes:

-- Installation des dépendances
+- Dependencies installation
-- Migration de la base de données
+- Database migration
-- Build et démarrage des applications frontend et backend
+- Frontend and backend application build and startup
-- Gestion des environnements de production et pré-production via les différentes branches git
+- Production and pre-production environment management via different git branches

 ## Configuration

-Les fichiers `.env` sont nécessaires pour le frontend et le backend.
-Assurez-vous de les configurer correctement en suivant les exemples fournis dans les dossiers respectifs.
+`.env` files are required for both frontend and backend.
+Make sure to configure them correctly by following the examples provided in their respective directories.

 ## Documentation

-- La documentation de l'API est disponible dans le fichier `routes.md` du backend
+- API documentation is available in the backend's `routes.md` file
-- Les collections Postman sont disponibles dans le fichier `postman.json`
+- Postman collections are available in the `postman.json` file
-- Chaque partie du projet (frontend et backend) possède son propre README avec des instructions détaillées
+- Each project part (frontend and backend) has its own README with detailed instructions

-## Contribution
+## Contributing

-1. Fork le projet
+1. Fork the project
-2. Créez votre branche (`git checkout -b feature/AmazingFeature`)
+2. Create your branch (`git checkout -b feature/AmazingFeature`)
-3. Committez vos changements (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push vers la branche (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Ouvrez une Pull Request
+5. Open a Pull Request

-## Licence
+## License

-Ce projet est sous licence MIT.
-Voir le fichier `LICENSE` pour plus de détails.
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.